la2050/archive/_projects/2016/community-circle-space-initiative-creating-a-place-and-sharing-a-process-for-authentic-connection.md

   exemplifying the profound social impact of meeting in circles, CCSI will inspire the creation of community circle spaces in neighborhoods throughout LA and this will truly make LA the best place to connect.
+Please explain how you will define and measure success for your project.​: >- The Community Circle Space Initiative's objective is to increase connection among residents of Southeast LA.
+We will use the following metrics to measure our success:

+  - Number of elders who participate in and complete training to facilitate councils and restorative circles

+  - Number of elders who are facilitating councils and restorative circles at end of year

+  - Number of community members who participate in circles

+  - Effect on level of participation at neighborhood council meetings

+  - Rate of volunteerism

+  - Crime rate

+  - Number of cultural and street events and level of participation

+  - Effect on attendance, academic performance, and suspension rates at local schools

+  - Voting rates

+  We will survey elders and community members at the start of the initiative, during the year, and at end of one year.
+We will also gather quantitative and qualitative feedback from participants after community circles, as well as from the community at large and from grass roots and city leaders.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - 'Education/training '
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/community-circle-space-initiative-creating-a-place-and-sharing-a-process-for-authentic-connection/skild-prod.s3.amazonaws.com/myla2050/images/custom540/3746850165741-team90.jpg
 organization_name: The Ojai Foundation